yyysjz1997/Awesome-AudioVision-Multimodal/README.md

 * [ICCV-2023] SynthVSR: Scaling Up Visual Speech Recognition With Synthetic Supervision

+* [CVPR-2021] Learning from the master: Distilling cross-modal advanced knowledge for lip reading

+* [AAAI-2022] Crossmodal mutual learning for audio-visual speech recognition and manipulation

+* [AAAI-2020] Hearing lips: Improving lip reading by distilling speech recognizers

+* [ACMMM-2020] A lip sync expert is all you need for speech to lip generation in the wild

+* [ACMMM-2021] Cross-modal selfsupervised learning for lip reading: When contrastive learning meets adversarial training

+* [ICASSP-2020] Asr is all you need: Crossmodal distillation for lip reading

+* [2021] Sub-word level lip reading with visual attention

+* [2019] Improving audio-visual speech recognition performance with crossmodal student-teacher training
+* [ICASSP-2021] End-to-end audio-visual speech recognition with conformers

 #### Speech source enhancement/separation

+* [IEEE/ACM Trans.
+Audio, Speech, Lang.
+Proces-2018] Using visual speech information in masking methods for audio speaker separation

+* [Interspeech-2018] DNN driven speaker independent audio-visual mask estimation for speech separation

+* [ICASSP-2018] Seeing through noise: Visually driven speaker separation and enhancement

+* [ACM Trans on Graphics-2018] Looking  to listen at the cocktail party: A speaker-independent audiovisual model for speech separation

 * [Interspeech-2018] Visual Speech Enhancement